awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 + To allow your Amazon ECS tasks that use the EC2 launch type to pull private images from Amazon ECR, ensure that you also create the interface VPC endpoints for Amazon ECS\.
 For more information, see [Interface VPC Endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html) in the *Amazon Elastic Container Service Developer Guide*\.
 **Important**
 Amazon ECS tasks that use the Fargate launch type don't require the Amazon ECS interface VPC endpoints\.
-+ Tasks using the Fargate launch type only require the **com\.amazonaws\.*region*\.ecr\.dkr** Amazon ECR VPC endpoint and the Amazon S3 gateway endpoint to take advantage of this feature\.
++ Amazon ECS tasks using the Fargate launch type and platform version 1\.3\.0 or earlier only require the **com\.amazonaws\.*region*\.ecr\.dkr** Amazon ECR VPC endpoint and the Amazon S3 gateway endpoint to take advantage of this feature\.
++ Amazon ECS tasks using the Fargate launch type and platform version 1\.4\.0 or later require the **com\.amazonaws\.*region*\.ecr\.dkr** and **com\.amazonaws\.*region*\.ecr\.api ** Amazon ECR VPC endpoints and the Amazon S3 gateway endpoint to take advantage of this feature\.
-+ Tasks using the Fargate launch type that pull container images from Amazon ECR can restrict access to the specific VPC their tasks use and to the VPC endpoint the service uses by adding condition keys to their task execution role\.
++ Amazon ECS tasks using the Fargate launch type that pull container images from Amazon ECR can restrict access to the specific VPC their tasks use and to the VPC endpoint the service uses by adding condition keys to their task execution role\.
 For more information, see [Amazon ECS Task Execution IAM Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) in the *Amazon Elastic Container Service Developer Guide*\.
 + VPC endpoints currently don't support cross\-Region requests\.
 Ensure that you create your endpoint in the same Region where you plan to issue your API calls to Amazon ECR\.
 + VPC endpoints only support Amazon provided DNS through Amazon Route 53\.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.